SEKOIA-IO/documentation/docs/getting_started/sso/okta.md

 ## Restrict access

-Okta can be configured to restrict which user are allowed to access SEKOIA.IO.
+Okta can be configured to restrict which users are allowed to access SEKOIA.IO.

 1. `Applications` > `Applications`: select your application
 2. In `Assignments` > `Assign` you can select `Assign to People` or `Assign to Groups`